12 Best Sales Methodologies & Customer-Centric Selling Systems

 1. Have a conversation rather than deliver a presentation.

-Customer-centric selling is about prioritizing empathy for the customer above all else.
-That means understanding where customers are coming from and the specific situations they might be dealing with.
+I’ll say it out loud: customer-centric selling is about prioritizing empathy for the customer above all else.
+This means understanding where customers are coming from and the specific situations they might be dealing with.

 2. Ask relevant questions instead of offering opinions.

-Again, empathy is the operative concept in customer-centric selling.
-You want customers to know you’re listening, feel like you’re genuinely concerned with their best interest, and understand you’re thinking about solutions specific to their individual needs.
+Empathy is the operative concept in customer-centric selling.
+You want customers to know you’re listening, feel like you’re genuinely concerned with their best interests, and understand you’re thinking about solutions specific to their individual needs.
 If you’re dominating the conversation with opinions and not considering their perspective, you’re not engaging in customer-centric selling.

 3. Focus on the solution instead of the relationship.